taurusilver7/spotify-2.0/README.md

 #### Authentication

 - To add nextAuth to a project, create a file `[...nextauth]` in `pages/api/auth` location.
 The file contains the dynamic route handler for NextAuth.js which also contain global nextauth configuration.
+- add the latest beta next-auth dependency and handle the authentication in [...nexthauth].

 # Next.js + Tailwind CSS Example